zaubererty/docker-ttrss/README.md

 Obviously, you're recommended to change those ASAP.

-## Enabling SSL/TLS support
+## Enabling SSL/TLS encryption support

-For enabling SSL/TLS support with a self-signed certificate you have to add `-e TTRSS_SSL_ENABLED=1` when running your TT-RSS container.
+For enabling SSL/TLS support with a self-signed certificate you have to add `-e TTRSS_SSL_ENABLED=1 -p 443:4443` when running your TT-RSS container.
 Then you can access TT-RSS via: `https://<yourhost>`.

+**Warning: Running services unencrypted on the Internet is not recommended!**

 The container also has been successfully tested with Let's Encrypt certificates.

 ## Reverse proxy support